To PepsiCo:

 Our Public Policy and Government Affairs team works with senior management to set annual and long-term public policy priorities.
 We have a strong Global Code of Conduct and abide by local laws and regulations that govern interaction with public officials.
 Through public policy engagement, our aim is to promote a business environment that supports PepsiCo's ability to achieve sustainable growth in the years ahead.

 The adoption of the United Nations Sustainable Development Goals, the Paris Agreement on Climate Change and the Global Biodiversity Framework have guided the development and implementation of programs, laws and policies focused on sustainability that affect how we conduct business.
-We participate in public policy dialogues, share our expertise on key issues that support our business strategy and, where we can, contribute ideas that help our business, our consumers and society thrive in a sustainable fashion.
-In 2023, our key issues included agriculture, discriminatory taxation, trade, commodities, restrictions in the marketplace, food security, health and nutrition, recycling, environmental sustainability and artificial intelligence.
+We participate in public policy dialogue, share our expertise on key issues that support our business strategy and, where we can, contribute ideas that help our business, our consumers and society thrive in a sustainable fashion.
+In 2024, our key issues included agriculture, discriminatory taxation, trade, commodities, food security, recycling, environmental sustainability and artificial intelligence.

 Lobbying: guidelines, reporting and expenses

-In addition, under the Lobbying Disclosure Act, PepsiCo consultants that support the company’s federal lobbying efforts must also file quarterly reports regarding their activities on behalf of the company.
+In addition, under the Lobbying Disclosure Act, PepsiCo consultants who support the company’s federal lobbying efforts must also file quarterly reports regarding their activities on behalf of the company.

-A list of PepsiCo’s 2023 external registered lobbyists can be found here.
+A list of PepsiCo’s 2024 U.S. external registered lobbyists can be found here.

 Political contributions (political action committees (PACs) and corporate funds): governance, criteria and accountability